Diff: Default output format

-In this default format, a stands for added, d for deleted and c for changed.
-The line number of the original file appears before the single-letter code and the line number of the new file appears after.
-The less-than and greater-than signs (at the beginning of lines that are added, deleted or changed) indicate which file the lines appear in.
-Addition lines are added to the original file to appear in the new file.
-Deletion lines are deleted from the original file to be missing in the new file.
+In this default format, a indicates added, d indicates deleted, and c indicates changed.
+The line number of the original file appears before the single-letter code, and the line number of the new file appears after.
+The less-than and greater-than signs (at the beginning of lines that are added, deleted, or changed) indicate which file the lines appear in.
+Addition lines are added to the original file and appear in the new file.
+Deletion lines are deleted from the original file and are missing in the new file.

 By default, lines common to both files are not shown.
 Lines that have moved are shown as added at their new location and as deleted from their old location.
 However, some diff tools highlight moved lines.

 Edit script

 An ed script can be generated by modern versions of diff with the -e option.
 The resulting edit script for this example is as follows: